tommyettinger/textratypist/README.md

 least should resolve it most of the time.
 Integer positions don't work well if you use world units that span multiple pixels in length, but this bug is an absolute mystery, and also doesn't happen at all on integrated GPUs, and may not happen on AMD GPUs.
 How it behaves on Apple Silicon graphics, I also do not know.
 The Issues tab is always available for anyone who wants to try to debug this!
+It is possible that some fixes introduced in the 0.7.x releases may have already eliminated this bug, but I'm not especially optimistic that it is always gone.

 The gdx-freetype extension produces BitmapFont outputs, and you can create a Font from a BitmapFont without any issues.
 However, FreeType's "Auto" hinting settings both look worse than they normally should with Font, and can trigger the GPU